-1 Create a new custom class user object or open an existing user object.
+- Create a new custom class user object or open an existing user object.

-If you use a Target or Object wizard, you also create a project object that you use to build and deploy the new object.

-2 Code the user object in the User Object painter.

-See "Defining the component interface" on page 550.
+If you use a Target or Object wizard, you also create a project object that - 2 Code the user object in the User Object painter.
+See "Defining the component interface" on page 560.